connorshea/mdn-compat-data-explorer/README.md

 ### Updating the `mdn-browser-compat-data` package

+You can update the `mdn-browser-compat-data` package using `bundle exec rake update:update_mdn_package`.
+This Rake task will walk you through the steps of updating the package.
+Alternatively, you can update it manually, described below.

-You can update the `mdn-browser-compat-data` package by doing the following:
+You can update the `mdn-browser-compat-data` package manually by doing the following:

 1. Edit the `mdn-browser-compat-data` package version in `package.json` and run `yarn install`.
 1. Update the `config.mdn_bcd_version` variable in `config/application.rb` to the current version.